 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof inspection was limited to head and shoulders with limited access to side hatchways and to the main loft space.
+There are no fixed crawl boards to the roof void areas.
+Roof space inspection was limited to head and shoulders where possible with limited access to the side coombs.